like-github1/dart-for-absolute-beginers/README.md

  //in these Tutorials we learn everything abut Dart Programing Languges
-  //we learn all fundamental of Dart programing languges this course have 12 section
+  //we learn all fundamental of Dart programing languges What You'll Learn:
-  01 Dart Installation and Enviroment Setup
+1. Dart Setup and required software Installation
-  02 Writing our first app
-  03 Build in data types
+2. Exploring the first Dart application
+3. Built-in Data Types and variable declarations
-  04 Conditional Satatement
+4. Conditional Statements
-  05 loop control statement
-  06method and function
-  07 Exception handling in dart
-  08 Functional Programing
-  09 object Oriendet programing and Inheritance
-  10 Dart collection Frameworkd
+5. Loops
+6. Functions and Methods
+7. Exception Handling
+8. Object Oriented concepts
+9. Inheritance, Abstract Class, Interface and Polymorphism
+10. Functional Programming: Lambdas and Higher-Order Functions
+11. Dart Collection: List, Set and Map